 Clint smiled then and nodded.
 "Our baby is completely fine, yes."

 Harry grunted softly as he felt his eyes getting heavy again.
-He frowned at his IV line, wondering if someone had given him more drugs, but the doctor wasn't near him.
+He frowned at his IV line, wondering if someone had given him more drugs, but the doctor wasn't anywhere near him.

 "You need rest and the drugs are still in your system Harry, get some more sleep.
 I'll still be here when you wake back up."